textX/textX/docs/tutorials/hello_world.md

     syntactic noise that is needed by the parser (and programmers) to recognize the boundaries of the objects in the text.

+4. To use your models from Python first create meta-model from textX language description (file `hello.py`):

+        from textx.metamodel import metamodel_from_file
+        hello_meta = metamodel_from_file('hello.tx')

-5. Use meta-model to create models from textual description:
+5. Than use meta-model to create models from textual description:

         example_hello_model = hello_meta.model_from_file('example.hello')

-    Textual model ‘example.hello’ will be parsed and transformed to a plain Python object graph.
+    Textual model `example.hello` will be parsed and transformed to a plain Python object graph.
 Object classes are those defined by the meta-model.

-6. You can optionally export model to `dot` file to visualize it:
+6. You can optionally export model to `dot` file to visualize it.
+Run following from the command line:

-        from textx.export import model_export
-        model_export(example_hello_model, 'example.dot')
+        $ textx visualize hello.tx example.hello
+        Meta-model OK.
+        Model OK.
+        Generating 'hello.tx.dot' file for meta-model.
+        To convert to png run 'dot -Tpng -O hello.tx.dot' Generating 'example.hello.dot' file for model.
+        To convert to png run 'dot -Tpng -O example.hello.dot'

     ![Example hello model](../images/example.dot.png)